-If you’re enamored by culture, luxury, and eccentrics, then Arabian decor is one design to think about incorporating into your home (especially considering you’re decorating an attic – which is frequently overlooked compared to other parts of the house).
-If you want to bring excitement and colors on your attic, an Arabian attic is a perfect choice.
-It’s rich in colors and has influence from Moroccan, Turkish, French and Middle Eastern architecture/decor.
+If you are enamored by culture, luxury, and eccentrics, then Arabian decor is one design to think about incorporating into your home (especially considering you are decorating an attic – which is frequently overlooked compared to other parts of the house).
+If you want to bring excitement and colors to your attic, an Arabian attic is a perfect choice.
+It is rich in colors and has influence from Moroccan, Turkish, French, and Middle Eastern architecture/decor.

 What Is Arabian Attic Decor?

 The Arabian decor is a mix of Mediterranean and Moroccan style with a modern elegant touch.
 According to Impressive Interior Design, “Modern Arabic interior design is, in fact, somewhat minimalist.
 But it hasn’t caught on as much.
 When one thinks of Arabic interior design, one still pictures the extravagantly grand version.
 Bold use of color is what stands out most when it comes to Arabian-influenced decorating.
 The tones are earthy, with liberal use of vibrant reds, golds, ochres, and oranges.
 The walls, floors, furnishings, and art; everything contributes deep color to space.”
 This design idea is full of life and colors, one of the reasons why Arabian attic decor is worth a try.

 Now that we know the essence of an Arabian decor, here are a few ways you can decorate your Arabian attic:

 Fabrics are a big part of Arabian decor.
 Brocade, cotton, and silk give the room a luxurious look.
 So whether it is a carpet, pillowcase, or decorative rug, pick a fabric with a geometric design.
 Bold colors like orange, blue, and purple are the primary palettes for this decor idea.